 Building on lessons learnt from the pico-grids, in 2017 Mlinda embarked on a programme to develop and scale the mini-grid programme.
 Mlinda had 8 mini-grids across 9 villages by 2017, connected 1000 families and empowered 273 agricultural businesses, converting water pumps and other agricultural diesel devices used in farming and production.

-By the end of 2018 we had installed 21 such mini-grids, connected 2566 families and empowered 510 small scale agricultural producers with solar powered devices such as pulverisers, rice hullers, milling machines, grain grinders, oil expellers, sewing machines and other devices.
+By March 2020, we had installed 39 such mini-grids, connected 4918 families, over 27,000 individuals and empowered 1250 small scale entrepreneurs with solar powered devices such as pulverisers, rice hullers, milling machines, grain grinders, oil expellers, sewing machines and other devices.

 We hope to scale further and work with partners to replicate the model so that rural producers in can continue to increase their incomes without increasing green-house gas emissions.